VinlaRose/Mark12-funwithtriangles/README.md

-# Mark12-funwithtriangles
+# funWithTriangle
-A fun website to increase your knowledge on triangles.

-it contains quiz.
+Fun With Triangle App has Different Sections to play with Tringles

-Can check if the given sides make a triangle or not
+Fun with Triangle app which has quiz on triangle, hypotenuse calculation & area calculation and also a check whether the given angles can form a triangle or not?

-can find the are of the triangles, if sides are given

-#tech stack used
+# Tech Stack Used :

 HTML

 CSS

-Javascript
+JavaScript